twelfthrootoftwo/Arboretum_Game/README.md

 ## Encoding Game State

-The following encoding is used as part of the `Arboretum` class as a way of interfacing with the tests for the various tasks.
+The following encoding is used as part of the `comp1110.ass2.Arboretum` class as a way of interfacing with the tests for the various tasks.
 You are strongly encouraged to use your own internal representation of the game, and convert to and from the encoding presented here as required to fulfill the tests / tasks.
 Note, the string representation is *neither robust nor convenient* to work with, hence why you should use your own approach.